Nearly geodesic surfaces are filling: Introduction

-A \textit{geodesic plane} in $M$ is the image of a totally geodesic plane $\tp \subset \hy \rightarrow M$.
-The proof of \Cref{limit of almost geodesic surfaces converge to dense subset} uses crucially \cite{rmRatner'stheorem,snRatnerTheorem} which imply a geodesic plane in $M$ is either dense or a closed Fuchsian surface, and uses \cite{msErgodicInvariantMeasure} which implies that a sequence of Fuchsian surfaces in distinct \cbility classes equidistribute (become uniformly dense in $\gt M$).
+The proof of \Cref{limit of almost geodesic surfaces converge to dense subset} uses crucially \cite{rmRatner'stheorem,snRatnerTheorem} which imply a plane in $M$ is either dense or a closed Fuchsian surface, and uses \cite{msErgodicInvariantMeasure} which implies that a sequence of Fuchsian surfaces in distinct \cbility classes equidistribute (become uniformly dense in $\gt M$).
 Since $S_i$ are minimal, their Grassmann bundles are connected closed sets, and their Hausdorff limit is a connected closed subset $\gt S$ of $\gtm$.
 Any finite union of the \grass bundles over Fuchsian surfaces is a disconnected closed set.
 Thus, $\gt S$, which is closed and $\psltr$-invariant, must contain a dense plane in $\gtm$.

-\Cref{nearly geodesic are filling} is inspired by \Cref{large Fuchsian component}.
-Given a Fuchsian $S$, let $\gc(S)$ be the smallest genus of an orientable surface in $M$ \cble with $S$. \begin{theorem} Let $M$ be a closed hyperbolic $3$-manifold.
-Given a sequence of Fuchsian surfaces $S_i \hookrightarrow M$ with $\gc(S_i)\rightarrow \infty$, the maximal diameter of components of $M-S_i$ tends to $0$ and the number of components tends to infinity. \end{theorem} The proof of \Cref{large Fuchsian component} actually shows that a sequence of totally geodesic hypersurfaces cuts the ambient closed hyperbolic $n$-manifold ($n\geq 3$) into components whose diameters tend to $0$.
-Since $M$ is aspherical, a component of $M-S$ of diameter $<2\inj(M)$ is necessarily contractible.
-By \cite{bfmsTotallyGeodesicSubmanifolds} (for $n\geq 3$) and \cite{mmArithmeticityHyperbolic} (for $n=3$), if $M$ contains infinitely totally geodesic hypersurfaces, then $M$ is arithmetic.
+\Cref{nearly geodesic are filling} is inspired by \Cref{large Fuchsian component}. \begin{theorem} Let $M$ be a closed hyperbolic $n$-manifold.
+If $S_i$ is a sequence of non \cble totally geodesic hypersurfaces, then the maximal diameter of components of $M-S_i$ tends to $0$, the number of components tends to infinity, and all but finitely many $[S_i]$ are strongly filling. \end{theorem} Since $M$ is aspherical, a component of $M-S$ of diameter $<2\inj(M)$ is necessarily contractible in $M$.
+By \cite{bfmsTotallyGeodesicSubmanifolds} (for $n\geq 3$) and \cite{mmArithmeticityHyperbolic} (for $n=3$), if $M$ contains infinitely totally geodesic hypersurfaces, then $M$ is arithmetic of type I.